-Based on the results of descriptions and analysis of written test results, the prospective teacher with the AQ quitters category cannot meet all indicators of mathematical communication skills used by researchers, including drawing. writing, and mathematical expression.
-AQ quitters is not able to meet all indicators of mathematical communication skills of drawing, writing, and mathematical expression.
+Based on the results of descriptions and analysis of written test results, the prospective teacher with the AQ quitters category cannot meet all indicators of mathematical communication skills used by researchers, including drawing, writing, and mathematical expression.
+AQ quitters is not able to meet all indicators of mathematical communication stills of drawing, writing, and mathematical expression.
 Stoltz (2000) states that quitters are a group of people who prefer to avoid and reject opportunities, easily give up, give up easily, tend to be passive, and are not enthusiastic about reaching the peak of success.
 Stoltz (2000) also adds that quitters have limited abilities in facing adversity, quitters tend to resist change and claim its every success, or to avoid it and actively walk away from it.
-The subject of quitters tends to think that the difficulties that arise will continue to occur, so that they are constantly overshadowed by obstacles that often arise, every difficulty, the cause is also considered something that will continue to appear again in the future (Hidayat & Husnussalam, 2019; Hidayat, Noto, & Sariningsih, 2019; Hidayat, Wahyudin, & Prabawanto, 2018).
+This is in line with Supardi (Azzura, 2017) that the subject of quitters tends to think that the difficulties that arise will continue to occur, so that they are constantly overshadowed by obstacles that often arise, every difficulty, the cause is also considered something that will continue to appear again in the future.
 It is proven in this study that the quitters subject is not able to meet all the indicators requested by the researcher.
 This study is in line with the research of Paramita (2017), and Yuniarti (2015).
+In

-In Paramita's research (2017) which states that quitters are not able to fulfill all indicators of mathematical communication skills, including the ability to express a situation in mathematical language, the ability to visualize mathematical ideas, the ability to explain mathematical ideas in writing, and the ability to evaluate mathematical ideas in writing.
+Paramita's research (2017) which states that quitters are not able to fulfill all indicators of mathematical communication skills, including the ability to express a situation in mathematical language, the ability to visualize mathematical ideas, the ability to explain mathematical ideas in writing, and the ability to evaluate mathematical ideas in writing.
 Yuniarti's research (2015) also states that the quitter category has not been able to meet almost every mathematical communication indicator and almost all types of errors occur in the quitters category.
 This is consistent with the results of this study where the quitters subject is not able to meet all indicators of mathematical communication skills including drawing, writing, and mathematical expression.

-The results of this study finally produce a summary of the understanding of mathematical communication skills of prospective mathematics teachers in terms of AQ, as shown in the following Table 1.
+The results of this study finally produce a summary of the understanding of mathematical communication skills of prospective mathematics teachers in terms of AQ, as shown in the following Table 4.

-Table 1.
-Summary of mathematical communication skills
+Table 4.
+Summary of Mathematical Communication Skills